This a non-exhaustive list of terms relevant to digital connectivity.

 VHCA

-VHC Access, refers to access part (last mile) of broadband networks supporting VHC speeds to the end user
+VHC Access, refers to access part (last mile) of digital connectivity networks supporting VHC speeds to the end user

 VHCN

-VHC Network, refers to broadband networks supporting VHC speeds
+VHC Network, refers to digital connectivity networks supporting VHC speeds

 VoIP - Voice over Internet Protocol